Abraham Pineo Gesner: Early life

-Abraham Pineo Gesner was born on May 2, 1797, in Cornwallis, King's County, Nova Scotia.
+Abraham Pineo Gesner was born on May 2, 1797, at Chipmans Corner, Cornwallis Township, just north of Kentville, Nova Scotia.
 He was one of 12 children raised by Henry Gesner and Sarah Pineo, His father was a Loyalist, who emigrated to Nova Scotia after the American Revolution.
 Gesner was noted to be a great reader and a diligent student.

 In his early twenties, Gesner began a venture selling horses to plantations in the Caribbean and the United States, but this enterprise failed after he lost most of his horses in two shipwrecks.
 Financially drained, Gesner returned to the family farm and married Harriet Webster, daughter of prominent Kentville doctor Isaac Webster in 1824.
 Reportedly, Webster offered to take care of Gesner's debts if he would study medicine and secure a steady income for his family.
 In 1825, Gesner travelled to London to study medicine at St Bartholomew's Hospital under Sir Astley Paston Cooper, and surgery at Guy's Hospital under John Abernethy.
 While primarily a medical student, Gesner developed an interest in the earth sciences and took lectures in mineralogy and geology.
 Gesner also established a lifelong relationship with Charles Lyell.

 Early career

 Gesner qualified as a doctor of medicine and settled in Parrsboro, Nova Scotia in 1827 as a travelling physician.
 Gesner also continued to pursue his passion for geology, reading the writings of notable geologists and developing a habit of picking up mineral specimens that caught his attention while making his rounds on horseback.
 In 1836, Gesner published his first book, Remarks on the Geology and Mineralogy of Nova Scotia.
 The book expanded on an earlier geological study by Charles T. Jackson and displayed Gesner's ability to express complicated concepts in simple language.
 Following the publication of Remarks on the Geology and Mineralogy of Nova Scotia, Gesner focused his efforts on studying geology and the sciences connected to it.

-In 1838, the government of New Brunswick appointed Gesner Provincial Geologist, and he moved to Saint John to conduct a geological survey of the province.
+In 1838, the government of New Brunswick appointed Gesner as Provincial Geologist, and he moved to Saint John to conduct a geological survey of the province.
 For five years, Gesner spent his summers on geological fieldwork and his winters classifying specimens and writing reports.
 Although Gesner's geological studies were of high quality by the standards of the 1840s, he had no experience in mining and failed to make a realistic appraisal of the province's mineral reserves.
 Following the publication of Gesner's geological surveys, local entrepreneurs opened coal and iron mines in Queens County and were quickly disappointed by the extent and quality of the ore.
 Unhappy investors questioned the validity of Gesner's surveys and the provincial government terminated his employment in 1843.

 During the first summer of his geological surveys, Gesner found a bituminous substance on the Petitcodiac River in Albert County, which he named albertite to differentiate it from coal or asphalt.